craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 date: 064AF
 title: Scholars Unite
 content:
 A "common" language has been formed, based most on the languages of the Elves and Goblins.
-A

 date: 073AF
 title: Nations Born